Tobermory Self Catering Holiday Cottage Accommodation on Mull at Back Brae Lodge

 The accommodation is ideal for one couple or a single, and adaptable for a family group.
 The maximum occupancy is three adults, or two adults with children.
 Sleeping accommodation comprises one kingsize double bedroom, with two small double sofa beds (recommended one adult per sofa bed for comfort) within the upper floor living area.

-A travel cot with sheet and mattress is provided for a baby, and a stair gate for the top of the internal stairway, however please bear in mind that the house is not furnished to be completely toddler-proof.
+A travel cot with sheet and mattress is provided for a baby, a high chair, and a stair gate for the top of the internal stairway, however please bear in mind that the house is not furnished to be completely toddler-proof.

 Around The House

 Back Brae Lodge is an open-plan residence furnished to a high standard.
 The spacious L-shaped upper floor combines the living area, dining area, kitchen and extra sleeping space.

 The lower floor of Back Brae Lodge is accessible through both the internal staircase and a separate lower entrance from outdoors.
 It comprises a lobby and drying room, bathroom and double (kingsize) bedroom.

 The building was originally a mason's workshop before it was extended into shop premises for Tobermory Chocolate then Music Scotland.
 It was converted and renovated in 2007 into residential self-catering.

 Choose any image in the series below for a full-size version and a photo gallery.

 Back Brae Lodge sits by the rock face which surrounds the natural harbour of Tobermory on all sides.
 There is an outside decked area with table and chairs for your use.